EnriqueG24/CS-Build-Week-2/README.md

         // This dictionary will store the numbers in the input as keys and their indices as values var dict = [Int: Int]()

-        // We'll use enumerated to return a sequence of pais for (i, num) in nums.enumerated() {
+        // We'll use enumerated to return a sequence of pairs for (i, num) in nums.enumerated() {
             // We'll subtract num from the target to find the other number we need, that way they add up to the target if let lastIndex = dict[target - num] {